mattpedone/bda/inst_file.md

 Git can be enabled on a specific folder/directory on your file system to version files within that directory (including sub-directories).
 In git (and other version control systems) terms, this "tracked folder" is called a repository (which formally is a specific data structure storing versioning information).

-Although there many ways to start a new repository, [GitHub](https://github.com/) (or any other cloud solutions, such as [GitLab](https://about.gitlab.com/) provide among the most convenient way of starting a repository.
+Although there many ways to start a new repository, [GitHub](https://github.com/) (or any other cloud solutions, such as [GitLab](https://about.gitlab.com/)) provides among the most convenient way of starting a repository.

 **git is not GitHub** (and vice versa)